densify-dev/container-data-collection/multi-cluster/examples/azmp/README.md

 ### Remote-write from self-managed Prometheus

-If you opt to roll out your own Prometheus stack and use its [remote-write protocol to an Azure Monitor Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/remote-write-prometheus), then follow the general instructions [here](../../../docs/metrics.md) as for which exporters to deploy (and which metrics to collect).
+If you opt to roll out your own Prometheus stack and use its [remote-write protocol to an Azure Monitor Workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/remote-write-prometheus), then follow the general instructions [here](../../../requirements.md) and [here](../../../docs/README.md) as for which exporters to deploy (and which metrics to collect).

 ### Prometheus Enabled AKS Cluster